Skamaniak/TodoistChromeExtension/README.md

 ![](documentation/taskCreation.gif "Task creation")
 <br/>
 Gmail has also an embedded button (can be disabled via plugin Options).
 The function of it is completely the same.
 It is just placed on a more convenient place in the Gmail toolbar.

+### Known Issues
+* Adding of task is not working when the Jira ticket detail is opened from RapidBoard view (it is shown in a JavaScript modal dialog).
+It is not possible to scrape the ticket details without a really hackish magic because all the element identifiers are randomly generated and there is no API for doing it.

 ### Feedback
 Any feedback welcomed! please feel free to contact me at jan.skrabal(at)wandera.com.